 By Kristin Waldron, RD, CSO

-Even though summer is winding down, an abundance of fresh, juicy fruits and vegetables are in abundance.
+The summer season is finally here, and an array of fresh, juicy fruits and vegetables are in abundance.
 Our own Garden State is known for growing a wide variety of fresh produce that is available throughout the season such as blueberries, tomatoes, cherries, peaches, spinach, and bell peppers, just to name a few.

 Along with being delicious, fruits and vegetables can play a key role in good health because they are nutrient-rich and low in calories.
 According to the American Institute for Cancer Research (AICR), the nutrient combinations of vitamins, minerals, and phytochemicals found in fruits and vegetables can help aid in cancer prevention.
 Making fresh produce the main focus of each summer meal can help reduce and maintain a healthy body weight – an AICR guideline that can also decrease the risk of cancer.
 Many fruits and vegetables are also good sources of dietary fiber.
 A diet that includes foods high in fiber has been shown to help lower the risk for colorectal cancer.